fei6409/dotfiles/README.md

 # dotfiles

-Just some of dotfiles for myself.
+Just dotfiles for myself.
+May contains Google workstaion settings, be careful when sharing.